-293 Techniques of Mathematics
+Techniques of Mathematics

 This course serves as the mid-program assessment for the mathematics major.
 The course evaluates the student's fundamental knowledge of mathematics, logic thinking skills, and ability to interpret numerical data.
-Prerequisite: MATH 201 with a grade of "C" or higher

-Modern Algebra 303
+303 Modern Algebra

 A first course in abstract algebra designed to emphasize the nature of the subject and the techniques of rigorous proof characteristic of modern mathematics.
 Topics include: groups, basic group properties, subgroups, cyclic groups, Lagrange's theorem, cosets, permutations, normal subgroups, homomorphisms, quotient groups, rings, ring homomorphisms and ring isomorphisms, integral domains, maximal and prime ideals, fields, polynomials and applications.